Contactless tickets on the anvil when metro train services resume

 Nation awaits PM Modi's clear exit strategy from lockdown: Congress

 However, it is not clear whether the Centre would resume metro services immediately after May 3.
 The Centre has been hinting that the lockdown would continue in the hotspots.
-However many more relaxations are on the cards, the Centre has also hinted.
+However, many more relaxations are on the cards, the Centre has also hinted.